MaheshKarnani/Drivelab/README.md

 Ambika Mahajan 2022 (MSc VU -> PhD VU) <br>
 Andre Borba 2021 (MSc VU) <br>
 Vinicius Borges 2021 (MSc VU) <br>

+## Values
+We believe that sharing information and minimizing access barriers is necessary to:
+1. maximize the rate of progress in neuroscience
+2. increase the efficiency of research spending
+3. include all people with skills whether or not they are priced out from using the techniques they are skilled at

+We aim to address these through:
+1. sharing new information and tools as soon as we have found them
+2. preprint, publish and read for free; decrease expending time and money on an [inefficient system of communication](https://doi.org/10.1098/rsos.230206)
+3. use, create and promote affordable tools

+Therefore, we participate in [open design](https://www.researchequals.com/maheshkarnani), [open data](https://osf.io/yb67q/), [open peer-review](https://neuro.peercommunityin.org/articles/rec?id=1), [diamond open access](https://peercommunityjournal.org/articles/10.24072/pcjournal.416/), [preprinting](https://www.biorxiv.org/content/10.1101/2024.01.31.578188v3) and [grass-roots community building](https://prelights.biologists.com/profiles/mahesh-karnani/).